A variety of workshops are planned each year around faculty requests. Most workshops last one hour at various times during the week.

 If you are interested in teaching University Colloquium for the first time, you will need to attend 3 of the 4 orientation sessionsas well as complete a teaching application (further requirements include a Masters or doctoral degree and graduate credits or experience in relevant areas).
 This orientation will introduce you to the philosophy of the course and explain the logistical pieces and parts of the class itself.
 These orientations only happen once per year, so we encourage you to attend.
 Space is limited.

 Jan 20th: Course Philosophy/Student Learning Outcomes; Syllabus

 Feb 17th: Reading and Discussion Activities; Final Project Ideas

 Conversations in the Living Room

-Brown bag luncheon series during the fall and spring terms.
+Brown bag luncheon series on Wednesdays during the fall and spring terms.
 Join us for conversations with our Teaching Excellence Award winners and informational sessions on obtaining travel funding, grant research, predatory journals, and utilizing technology in the classroom.

 Check our blog weekly for more information:

 12 PM - 1 PM most Wednesdays beginning January 18th